Drakkar-Software/OctoBot/docs/source/pages/Using-a-webhook-with-OctoBot.rst

       :alt: webhook log

    ## About ngrok.com
-   You can use ngrok with a free account, the only drawback of having a free version is that your webhoob address will change at every OctoBot restart, you will have to update it on your message sender (like https://www.tradingview.com)
+   You can use ngrok with a free account, the only drawback of having a free version is that your webhook address will change at every OctoBot restart, you will have to update it on your message sender (like https://www.tradingview.com)